 The Ideological Takeover of the Church I loved

-How the Unitarian Universalist Church lost its way.
+For FAIR’s Substack, Dr. Kate Rhoads writes about how the Unitarian Universalist Church lost its way.

 At its best, the Unitarian Universalist Church was a place where people explored ideas and spirituality, and started innovative projects for their communities.
 There was joy in the exploration and debate.
 Thinking outside the box was welcomed.
 These are the kinds of communities I spent my life building.
 The major reason people became Unitarian Universalists was for the freedom to be unorthodox in their opinions and spiritual quest.
 Now the leadership of the UUA and its ministry are filled with people who never truly loved the Unitarian Universalist Church or subscribed to the deepest principles of the faith.